-- ▶ If the behaviour of the MDP is known (i.e., the transitions probabilities between all the states are known), the state function or the actionstate function can be estimated by considering all the possible moves. - ▶ This is not possible when: - ▶ The transitions probabilities are not known. - The system is very complex (for example a board game has a very large number of potential game configurations).
+- The state-value v{π} and the action-value function q{π} can be estimated for experience. - ▶ If the behaviour of the MDP is known (i.e., the transitions probabilities between all the states are knows), the state function or the actionstate function can be estimated by considering all the possible moves. - ▶ This is not possible when: - ▶ The transitions probabilities are not know. - ▶ The system is very complex (for example a board game has a very large number of potential game configurations).